evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 The rear and front brakes are cast-iron discs.

-Regenerative braking is available in several modes.
-The most efficient is automatic regen.
-In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
-You can also enable one-pedal driving.
+Regenerative braking is available in two modes.
+You can use one-pedal driving or you can coast and use the blended brakes to regen.

 ## Exterior